shranith/shranith.github.io/_posts/2018-10-31-text_classification_20ng.md

 test_encoded = encoder.transform(test_category)
 num_classes = len(encoder.classes_)

-# Print all possible genres and the labels for the first movie in our training dataset
+# Print all possible classes and the labels for the first movie in our training dataset
 print(encoder.classes_)
 print(train_encoded[0])
 ```